Smilegate

 Smilegate is a South Korean video game company.
 It is headquartered in Pangyo, Seongnam, South Korea.
 It develops, publishes, and services online games on mobile and PC platforms.
-Established in South Korea in 2002, it is the creator of Crossfire, an FPS game with over six million concurrent players across the globe, and many more titles.
+Established in South Korea in 2002, it is the creator of Crossfire, an FPS game with over six million concurrent players across the globe.
 Smilegate is a corporate group owned by Smilegate Holdings.

 As of 2022, it was the third largest game company in South Korea, according to The Korea Economic Daily.

 History

 Smilegate's yearly revenue in 2021 was 1.43 trillion KRW ($1.08 billion) with 593 billion won operating profit.
 It was estimated to be worth $7.55 billion in 2022.
 In 2018 it had about 2,200 employees.
 Smilegate subsidiary Stove, which operates a store platform of the same name that digitally distributes video games, is dedicated to indie game developers.

 Crossfire

 Crossfire is an FPS that has reached more than 8 million concurrent users around the world.
 Crossfire is being serviced in 80 countries worldwide including China, Brazil, Vietnam, Northern America, and Europe.

 Every year, Smilegate organizes an international Crossfire tournament with a prize pool of approximately 1 billion KRW titled CFS (CrossFire Stars).
 CFS has the largest scale among all tournaments held by video game companies in South Korea.